dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 We can use this to solve any classification or regression problem.

 Condition is we should have all the rows we need and all the probabilities.
-For instance if we wish to predict if kids can read based on their age and gender we should set _P( can_read | gender, age)_.
+For instance, if we wish to predict if kids can read based on their age and gender we should set $( can\_read | gender, age)$.

 This is a basic setup of the **MLE (Maximum Likelihood Estimation)** technique.
 We just need to have enough data (number of rows).